SmellingSalt/Bulk-Email/README.md

 # Google Authentication

-If the sending email is a google email, the script will work only if two-factor authentication is not enabled.
+If the sender email ID is a google email ID, this script will work only if two-factor authentication is not enabled.

-If it is not enabled, then you have to head over to https://myaccount.google.com/lesssecureapps and enable less secure apps to use your account.
+If it is not enabled, then you have to head over to https://myaccount.google.com/lesssecureapps and enable less secure apps to use that email ID as the sender ID.

 Once you have used the script, you can disable this to get back security.